awsdocs/amazon-gamelift-developer-guide/doc_source/gamelift-console-fleets-metrics.md

 + **Available** – The service limit on instances minus the number of instances in use\.
 This value tells you the maximum number of instances that you can add to the location\.

 **Auto\-scaling policies**
 This section covers information about auto\-scaling policies that are applied to the fleet\.
 You can set up or update a target\-based policy\.
 The fleet's rule\-based policies, which must be defined using the AWS SDK or CLI, are displayed here\.
-For more information about scaling, see [Auto scale fleet capacity with GameLift](fleets-autoscaling.md)\.
+For more information about scaling, see [Auto\-scale fleet capacity with GameLift](fleets-autoscaling.md)\.

 **Scaling history**
 View graphs of capacity changes over time\.